xtaran/telegram-bot-send-to/README.md

 contacts.
 Click on the bot and press the Start button shown in bot chat pane.

+This needs to be done for every intended recipient of the messages.
+For group chats, the bot needs to be invited to the group chat.

 ### Figuring out your Telegram Chat ID

 Unfortunately you can't user your chosen Telegram user name as